ariadnavillam/Assignment-Answers/README.md

 ## Assignment 5 - SPARQL queries

-Retrieve information from the web using SPARQL kernel in Jupyter-Notebook.
+Retrieve information from the web using SPARQL kernel in Jupyter-Notebook.The file contains the answers to the questions propose.

 ### Requirements
-SPARQL kernel
+Jupyter-Notebook